-City & Guilds has written the theory test for unit 101 to use with this qualification, live assessment materials can be downloaded by the assessor via the Assessment Pack from the NPTC website.
+City & Guilds has written the theory test for unit 101 to use with this qualification.

 This qualification can only be invigilated by an Invigilator who is suitably qualified and meets the requirements of the awarding body.
 The invigilator must be independent and cannot have been involved with the training of the Candidate.
 Please see City & Guilds Centre Manual for guidance.